xiahualiu/docker-web/README.md

 ## Requirements

+* A domain name. (mine is fredrice.us)

+Only with a domain name you can get the SSL certificate and harden your website.

 * Docker Compose version > 3.0.

 Docker compose needs to be highier than 3.0 version.

 * WireGuard VPN

 The Jenkins server is hosted behind the WireGuard VPN for security reason.
-In order be able to access the Jenkins control website, the user must first use WireGuard VPN to connect to the interal `wg0` interface on the server.
+In order be able to access the Jenkins control website, the user must first use WireGuard VPN to connect to the internal `wg0` interface on the server.

 The example WireGuard server and client configuration can be found under the `wireguard` folder.
 Because WireGuard takes advantages of the kernel module, it is better to have it installed directly on the bare metal OS.

-* Firewall allows port 80, 443, and the WireGuard UDP port.
+* Firewall allows port 80, 443, and of course, your SSH port.
+(You don't need to enable the WireGuard port system wide, as it is included in the `PostUp` section of the WireGuard configuration file)

+There are different firewall applications, `iptables` and `ufw`, etc. Make sure the new firewall rules are persist, otherwise you will lose them after a reboot, for `iptables` you will need `iptables-persistent`.